 With an average price of close to $70, this release doesn’t qualify as an everyday sipper for most drinkers.
 Yet so enticing and characterful is its profile that you might struggle to reach for anything else in your bourbon collection after buying a bottle.
 At 12 years old and 50 percent ABV, it finds a powerful yet balanced sweet spot, overdelivering on age and quality compared with similarly priced bottles (as well as many that fetch more money and garner more attention).

 Best Rye: Frey Ranch Straight Rye Whiskey

 These are exciting times for rye whiskey, especially among the nation’s smaller-scale producers.
 Among them all — large and small — none capture the spicy, savory, herbaceous essence of the grain in distilled form as purely and attractively as Nevada’s Frey Ranch Distillery.
-A bonafide grain to grass release, this producer grows all the winter cereal used in this 100 percent rye whiskey, and the finished product is undeniably worth the effort.
-Average price: $66.
+A bonafide grain-to-glass release, this producer grows all of the winter cereal used in this 100 percent rye whiskey, and the finished product is undeniably worth the effort.

-Best Single Malt Scotch: Oban 14 Year Old West Highland Single Malt Whisky
+Best Single Malt Scotch: The Glen Grant 15 Year Old

 Best Blended Scotch: Johnnie Walker 18 Year Old Blended Scotch Whisky